Secure and Privacy-Preserving Consensus: Background

 Throughout this paper we assume that the graph is undirected and connected.
 Therefore, $\mathbf{A}$ is symmetric

-Note that the superscript $t$ denotes that the weights are time-varying.
-Sometimes we drop $t$ for the sake of notation simplicity, but it is worth noting that all discussions in the paper are always applicable under time-varying weights.
-To achieve average consensus, namely converging of all states $x_i(t)$ $(i=1,2,\cdots,n)$ to the average of initial values, i.e., $\frac{\sum_{i=j}^n x_j(0)}{n}$, one commonly-used update rule for the continuous-time (CT) domain is
+Note that the superscript $k$ denotes that the weights are time-varying.
+Sometimes we drop $k$ for the sake of notational simplicity, but it is worth noting that all discussions in the paper are always applicable under time-varying weights.
+To achieve average consensus, namely converging of all states $x_i[k]$ $(i=1,2,\cdots,N)$ to the average of initial values, i.e., $\frac{\sum_{j=1}^N x_j[0]}{N}$, one commonly-used update rule is